sad-project/sad-project-documentation/sprint-1-planning-report.md

 With respect to the responsibility of the members, we will learn these frameworks:

-*HTML - CSS - Bootstrap - MinIO - PostgreSQL - Docker - Github - Jira*
+*HTML - CSS - Bootstrap - Python - Django - MinIO - PostgreSQL - Docker - Github - Jira*